-Israel Says It Will Grant Visa To Rep. Rashida Tlaib, Reversing Earlier Ban
+Israel Permits Limited Visit For Rep. Rashida Tlaib, Reversing Earlier Ban

 On Friday, however, Israel's interior ministry said Minister Aryeh Deri had decided to allow Tlaib to conduct a "humanitarian visit" to her 90-year-old grandmother.
 According to the statement, Tlaib sent a letter to Deri accepting conditions and limits on her visit and promising not to advance boycotts against Israel while she is there.

+This is the letter @RashidaTlaib wrote the Interior Minister asking to visit her grandmother.
+The minister’s office confirms it.
+Several Palestinian activists told @NPR it was unacceptable for Tlaib to accept Israel’s restrictions and vow not to promote a boycott while visiting. https://t.co/eHUJHxgEuO— Daniel Estrin (@DanielEstrin) August 16, 2019

 There was no word on whether Israel had changed its position on Omar, a Somali-born American.
-She had been scheduled to arrive on Saturday in Israel, where she and Tlaib planned to tour the West Bank and visit the contested Al Aqsa Mosque in East Jerusalem.
+She had been scheduled to arrive on Saturday in Israel, where she and Tlaib planned to tour the West Bank and visit the Al Aqsa Mosque in Jerusalem.

 Tlaib and Omar were to have traveled under the auspices of the Palestinian Initiative for the Promotion of Global Dialogue & Democracy, or MIFTAH, a Ramallah-based non-governmental organization promoting an independent Palestinian state.